 If you use a commercial-type vehicle (a van or pick-up) to dispose of your household waste you will need to apply for a permit.

 Commercial-type vehicles are defined as a vehicle with one or more of the following features:

 - no rear side windows and/or panels in place of rear side windows

 - no rear seats

-- an open back, or a back which is separate to the main cab such as a closed cab pick-up
+- a back which is separate to the main cab such as a closed cab pick-up

 Vehicles weighing more than 3.5 tonnes are not permitted access to HWRCs.

 Any vehicle over 3.5 tonnes in weight is not permitted access to HWRCs.

 If you use a campervan to dispose of your household waste you will not require a permit.

 You will not require a permit if you drive a van with a converted interior: